This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 Leveling Your RV Is The First Requirement

-Your first concern should be your rig level.
-RV refrigerators will not cool unless they are darn near perfectly level.
+Your first concern should be to get your RV level.
+RV refrigerators will not cool unless they are darn near perfectly level!

 The best way to determine how close to level you are is to stick a small bubble level inside the refrigerator itself.
 Relying on a level attached to the exterior of your RV may not be as accurate, depending on how the refrigerator is mounted in your RV.

-What’s important is the RV refrigerator needs to be level to allow the solution inside the cooling unit to percolate.
-This is how it transfers heat out of the interior.
-(The solution consists of Sodium Chromate, mixed with ammonia, hydrogen and water.)
+An RV refrigerator needs to be level to allow the solution inside the cooling unit to percolate — this is how it transfers heat out of the interior.
+(The solution consists of Sodium Chromate mixed with ammonia, hydrogen, and water.)

 There is one potential problem: If your RV has been shut down and stored for any length of time, that means the gas lines are empty and your refrigerator is not going to light the first time you flip the switch.
 In fact, you might have to flip the switch from OFF to GAS and back for quite some time before it will actually light.